-Timing: It is expected that the Sub-cabinet will review this policy and either recommend the MAG-recommended goal, develop their own, or determine an appropriate implementation mechanism.
+Timing: It is expected that the Sub-Cabinet will review this policy and either adopt the TWG-recommended goal, develop their own, or determine an appropriate implementation mechanism.

 Parties Involved: MAG, Climate Change Sub-Cabinet, other stakeholders as deemed necessary.